Sometimes when you are walking the road of recovery, you slip, stumble, and relapse.

 We take a unique approach to addiction and alcohol Rehab and relapse treatment that involves a careful balance of psychological therapy combined with detox services, which provide our patients with the best chance of beating their addiction.

-We also have a dedicated and caring team that is committed to improving the lives of every person that walks through our facility’s doors.
+We also have a dedicated and caring team that is committed to improving the lives of every person who walks through our facility’s doors.

 Here at Grand Falls Addiction Treatment Center, we provide people with the strength and skills to recover, rebuild their lives, and live a rich and fulfilling sober life.